Financial Clarity for Nonprofits

 Key insights revealed the core tension: nonprofits did not need more data.
 They needed interpretation, context, and a clear path forward.

-There was no standardized nonprofit financial health model to build from, so I defined the initial scoring framework from the ground up.
-I synthesized established nonprofit financial metrics through research and conversations with subject matter experts, then translated them into a weighted scoring model that could function within a product experience.
+There was no existing nonprofit financial health model to work from, so I built one from scratch.
+I dug into established nonprofit financial metrics through research, cross-referenced them with insights from our subject matter experts, and translated everything into a weighted scoring model that could actually live inside a product experience.

-My working hypothesis was: If we translate complex financial indicators into a standardized, explainable health score with clear breakdowns and guidance, nonprofit leaders will better understand their financial standing and take proactive steps toward sustainability.
+My working hypothesis going in: if we translate complex financial indicators into a standardized, explainable health score with clear breakdowns and guidance, nonprofit leaders will better understand their financial standing and actually take proactive steps toward sustainability.

-In early low-fidelity explorations, I mapped the end-to-end experience to ensure leaders could move seamlessly from data input to insight to action.
-These flows were tested internally with our fundraising subject matter expert to validate clarity, financial accuracy, and real-world relevance for nonprofit leaders.
+In early low-fidelity explorations, I mapped the full end-to-end flow from data input, through insight generation, all the way to recommended next steps.
+I tested these flows internally with our fundraising subject matter expert to pressure-test the clarity, financial accuracy, and real-world relevance for the nonprofit leaders we were designing for.

 Outcome